jackyzha0/jackyzha0.github.io/content/thoughts/LDP.md

 Rules of LDP:
 1. Use URIs as names for things
-2. Use HTTP URIs so that people can look up those names
+2. Use [[thoughts/HTTP]] URIs so that people can look up those names
 3. When someone looks up a URI, provide useful information, using the standards (RDF, SPARQL)
 4. Include links to other URIs, so that they can discover more things